bachya/ecowitt2mqtt/README.md

   --hass-discovery      Publish data in the Home Assistant MQTT Discovery format --hass-discovery-prefix HASS_DISCOVERY_PREFIX
-                        The Home Assistant discovery prefix to use (default: homeassistant) --endpoint ENDPOINT   The relative endpoint/path to serve the web app on (default: /data/report) --port PORT           The port to serve the web app on (default: 8080) --raw-data            Return raw data (don't attempt to translate any values)
+                        The Home Assistant discovery prefix to use (default: homeassistant) --hass-entity-id-prefix HASS_ENTITY_ID_PREFIX
+                        The prefix to use for Home Assistant entity IDs --endpoint ENDPOINT   The relative endpoint/path to serve the web app on (default: /data/report) --port PORT           The port to serve the web app on (default: 8080) --raw-data            Return raw data (don't attempt to translate any values)